 AWS Direct Connect Gateway

 AWS Direct Connect gateway is a relatively new service from AWS.
-Direct Connect allowed AWS users to connect their AWS environment to AWS.
+Direct Connect allowed AWS users to connect their on-premise infrastructure to AWS.
 However connecting from a single Direct Connect location to multiple AWS VPCs wasn’t so straight forward.

 AWS Direct Connect gateway is aimed at making it easier to connect from a single Direct Connect location to multiple AWS regions or VPCs.